 Slack is where work conversations happen.
 The problem is that those conversations are locked inside Slack — an agent can’t search your channels, read a thread, or post an update without some kind of integration.
 Slack’s official MCP server changes that.
-Launched in February 2026, it gives AI agents direct, structured access to your workspace through the Model Context Protocol.
+Generally available since February 28, 2026, it gives AI agents direct, structured access to your workspace through the Model Context Protocol.

 This isn’t a community wrapper or a bot token hack.
 It’s Slack’s own server, hosted at mcp.slack.com, using their first-party OAuth.
 Here’s what it’s actually like to work with.